EPCCed/qmmm_gromacs_cp2k_sc/_episodes/04-gmx+cp2k.md

 7) Edit `run.sh` and change [budget code] to your budget code (e.g. ta036-username)
 and run QMMM simulation:
 `sbatch run.sh`
+(Note that this might take up to one hour to run).

 8) While job is running you can check the content of **stilbene.inp**
 `less stilbene.inp`